tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

    +-+-+-+-+-+-+-+-+
 ~~~~~~~~

-* An endpoint MAY generate records protected with application_traffic_secret with inner plaintext that is equal to or smaller than the LargeRecordSizeLimit value it receives from its peer.
-An endpoint MUST NOT generate a protected record with inner plaintext that is larger than the LargeRecordSizeLimit value it receives from its peer.
+* An endpoint MAY generate records protected with application traffic keys (derived from application_traffic_secret_N) with inner plaintext length that is equal to or smaller than the LargeRecordSizeLimit value it receives from its peer.
+An endpoint MUST NOT generate a protected record with inner plaintext length that is larger than the LargeRecordSizeLimit value it receives from its peer.

 The "large_record_size_limit" extension is not compatible with middleboxes expecting TLS 1.2 records and SHOULD NOT be negotiated where such middleboxes are expected.
+Endpoints that support this specification SHOULD prefer "large_record_size_limit" over "record_size_limit" and "max_fragment_length", and a client SHOULD offer at most one of these extensions.
 A server MUST NOT send extension responses to more than one of "large_record_size_limit", "record_size_limit", and "max_fragment_length".
 A client MUST treat receipt of more than one of "large_record_size_limit", "record_size_limit", and "max_fragment_length" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.

 The Path Maximum Transmission Unit (PMTU) in DTLS also limits the size of records.
 The record size limit does not affect PMTU discovery and SHOULD be set independently.
 The record size limit is fixed during the handshake and so should be set based on constraints at the endpoint and not based on the current network environment.
 In comparison, the PMTU is determined by the network path and can change dynamically over time.

 # Limits on Key Usage

-TLS 1.3 {{RFC8446bis}} and DTLS 1.3 {{RFC9147}} limits the number of full-size records that may be encrypted under a given set of keys.
-Increasing the maximum record size to more than 2<sup>14</sup> + 256 bytes while keeping the same confidentiality and integrity advantage per write key therefore requires lower AEAD limits.
-When the "large_record_size" has been negotiated record size limit larger than 2<sup>14</sup> + 1 bytes, existing AEAD limits SHALL be decreased by a factor of (LargeRecordSizeLimit) / (2^14-256).
+TLS 1.3 {{RFC8446bis}} and DTLS 1.3 {{RFC9147}} limit the number of full-size records that may be encrypted under a given set of keys.
+Increasing the maximum inner plaintext size to more than 2<sup>14</sup> bytes while keeping the same confidentiality and integrity advantage per write key therefore requires lower AEAD limits.
+When "large_record_size_limit" has been negotiated with a record size limit larger than 2<sup>14</sup> + 1 bytes, existing AEAD limits SHALL be decreased by a factor of (LargeRecordSizeLimit) / (2<sup>14</sup>).
+For AES-GCM, usage against the confidentiality limit is block-based: each protected record consumes ceil(record_plaintext_length / 16) * 16 bytes.
 For example, when AES-GCM is used in TLS 1.3 {{RFC8446bis}} with a 64 kB record limit, only around 2<sup>22.5</sup> full-size records (about 6 million) may be encrypted under a given set of keys.
 For ChaCha20/Poly1305, the record sequence number would still wrap before the safety limit is reached.

 # Security Considerations